canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 Omitting `id-0` from the end of this command will allow LXD to access all GPUs, rather than the one with the first id.

-Running `nvidia-smi` within the LXC environment should now produce the same output we retrieved from the host environment, showing that your Nvidia hardware is now correctly configured for use within LXC.
+Running `nvidia-smi` within the LXD environment should now produce the same output we retrieved from the host environment, showing that your Nvidia hardware is now correctly configured for use within LXD.

 ## Add CUDA to LXD